rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise6/README.md

 By completing this exercise, you should be able to demonstrate:

-Your application uses GitOps principles with ArgoCD for declarative, Git-driven deployments.
-The deployment pipeline includes automated safety gates that validate SLO compliance before marking deployments successful.
-Automated rollback systems respond to SLO violations by reverting to known good versions.
-The entire deployment process is observable through comprehensive metrics and dashboards.
-Blue-green deployment capabilities provide zero-downtime updates with instant rollback options.
+Your application deploys using GitOps principles with ArgoCD managing automated synchronization from Git.
+The deployment pipeline integrates with your monitoring infrastructure to validate SLO compliance before marking deployments successful.
+Automated rollback systems respond to deployment-related SLO violations by reverting to known good versions.
+The complete workflow provides audit trails, reduces manual deployment effort, and improves deployment reliability through automated validation and recovery.

 ### Verification Questions

 Test your understanding by answering these questions:

-1. **How does** GitOps improve deployment reliability compared to imperative deployment approaches?
+1. **How does** GitOps improve deployment reliability compared to manual kubectl deployment approaches?

 2. **What role** do SLO metrics play in automated deployment validation and rollback decisions?

-3. **Why is** the separation between application code repositories and configuration repositories important in GitOps?
+3. **Why is** Git-based audit trail important for compliance and incident investigation?

-4. **How would** you modify the system to support canary deployments instead of blue-green deployments?
+4. **How would** you modify the rollback automation to be more or less sensitive to service degradation?

 ---